 In April 1920 the carve-up is made official and Syria becomes a French mandate.
 Lebanon is recognised as a separate country in 1926.

+During the early 1940s, the Syrian's claw back control of their country.
 By 15 April 1946 the French are finally gone.
-Syria celebrates its independence on April 17.
+Syria celebrates its independence on 17 April.

 Syria now enters a prolonged period of instability.
-Coup is followed by counter-coup and regional allegiances shift as secular, religious and military factions within the country via for influence.
+Coup is followed by counter-coup as secular, religious and military factions within the country via for influence.